Venice area city and county news briefs

-Work continues on the reclaimed water main project in the South Nokomis Avenue/Fiesole Street area.

-The contractor has been working on South Nokomis Avenue between Fiesole Street and The Corso.
+VENICE - The city announced some Venice Utilities Department work on the reclaimed water main project will include closures of partial sidewalk closures and may include "obstructed views for drivers, bicyclists and pedestrians."

+From 7:30 a.m.- 4 p.m.
+Monday, workers will be in the road east of Nokomis Avenue South at The Corso intersection.

-On Wednesday, Dec.
-18: The contractor will be working on the south side of the intersections of South Nokomis Avenue and Fiesole Street, Firenze Street and The Corso, on the east side of South Nokomis Ave.
+From 7:30 a.m.-4 p.m.
+Tuesday, workers will be on Nokomis Avenue South between Fiesole Street and The Corso.

-Thursday, Dec.
-19: There will be equipment in the right of way at the southeast corner of South Nokomis Avenue and The Corso.
-The contractor will be performing flushing and pressure testing on the new reclaimed water main from 8 a.m. to 4 p.m.
+The "sidewalk is currently unavailable for pedestrians at the following locations along Nokomis Ave.
+S., on the east side between Firenze St. and Firenze Ave.
+W.; Nokomis Ave.
+S. and Fiesole St. at the southeast side of the intersection; East side of Nokomis Ave.
+S. between the addresses of 913 and 923; Nokomis Ave.
+S. and The Corso at the southeast side of the intersection," the city said in a news release.

+The project is set to be completed by the end of January.

 Alan Maio, District 4, will serve as vice chair while Christian Ziegler, District 2, will serve as pro tem.